gilbarbara/logos/README.md

 SVG Logos
 ====================
-### A collection of svg vector logos for developers.
+#### A collection of svg vector logos for developers.
 [View All](http://svgporn.com)

-The logos are optimized (removed unnecessary paths/groups/defs, standardized, etc).
+The logos are optimized (removed duplicated paths / excessive groups / empty defs, linting, etc).
 Some were recreated from rastered images.

-*All logos appearing on the site are the property of their respective owners.
-Any rights not expressly granted herein are reserved.*
+*All logos appearing on the site are the property of their respective owners.*

+## Tips for working with SVGs
+• Always convert borders to paths.
+They use a fixed size and behave strangely when resized.
+• Join all the paths into one and use it as a background/mask.
+Or at least overlap your paths.

 ## Contributing
 Since I optimize all the files manually I won't accept pull requests with new logos.
-And that's why they look so good.

 Please add your requests in the issues preferably with links to the vector files.

 ---